Sharad Purnima 2023: True Reasons Of Worshipping Goddess Lakshmi

-The term Sharad itself symbolizes the beginning of Sharad Ritu.
+The term Sharad itself symbolises the beginning of Sharad Ritu.
 Sharad Purnima has a huge religious significance.
 It is believed that Maa Lakshmi was born on this day, and whoever offer special prayers to her may get Goddess’s blessings.
 Many devotees also keep fast to impress Maa Lakshmi on this day.

 On the day of Sharad Purnima, the full moon is visible with so much brightness.
 It is also believed that it drips Amrit on planet Earth, so moonlight on Sharad Purnima may possess medical and nourishing properties.
 At night, the weather starts changing, and the winter season begins.
 Now, let us know the significance and story behind the Sharad Purnima.

-Why People Celebrate Sharad Purnima as Kojagori Purnima
+Why People Celebrate Sharad Purnima as Kojagori Purnima?

-Mainly, Kojagori Purnima is celebrated in the eastern part of India, especially in West Bengal.
+Mainly, Kojagara Purnima is celebrated in the eastern part of India, especially in West Bengal.
 The people of Bengal celebrate this day with immense joy.
-They dedicate the entire day to Maa Lakshmi by organizing Lakshmi Pujas.
-Goddess Lakshmi is also known as Maa Lokkhi, and her idol is worshipped with full devotion.
+They dedicate the entire day to Maa Lakshmi by organising Lakshmi Pujas.
+Goddess Lakshmi is also known as Maa Lokkhi in Bengal, and her idol is worshipped with full devotion.

 Celebrations Of Sharad Purnima